evavaa/DS-Assignment-2/README.md

 - Users can join the whiteboard application any time by inputting server’s IP address and port number
 - A notification will be delivered to the manager if any peer wants to join.
-The peer can join in only after the manager approves ◼ A dialog showing “someone wants to share your whiteboard”
+The peer can join in only after the manager approves.

 ### Whiteboard
 - When displaying a whiteboard, the client user interface should show the